Can Automated Feedback Turn Students into Happy Prologians?: Methodology

 \section{Methodology}

-\prohelp was deployed in a BSc-level class on logic reasoning and programming with 365 students at Universidade de Lisboa.
-During the course, students were given automated feedback on 3 different types of Prolog assignments: a role-playing exercise, recitation exercises and a final project.
+\prohelp was deployed in a BSc-level class on logic reasoning and programming with 365 students at Universidade de Lisboa, Portugal, during the 2024 academic year.
+Students were given automated feedback on 3 different types of Prolog assignments: a role-playing exercise, recitation exercises, and a final project.

 To understand the strengths and shortcomings of \prohelp, we performed a post-experience survey.
 The survey, which is replicated in \autoref{app:survey}, had an estimated duration of 15 minutes and was performed using EUSurvey\footnote{\url{https://ec.europa.eu/eusurvey}} during the two weeks following the last programming assignment.